 It helps the senior leadership maintain a pioneering and poised spirit.

 Without an annual review of where we are and recalibration of where we are heading, every organization tends to be led by those who are reduced to managers of the status quo where they need to be leaders of disruptive, expanding priorities.
 I will acknowledge that every specific shared in a “visioneering” (coined in a book of the same name by Stanley) moment does not always go as planned…especially this past year and maybe more so this year, but that is not the point.
 Without specific goals and plans that are built upon guiding principles, most leaders become dull, marginal at best, and ultimately ineffective.
 As Dwight D. Eisenhower wisely put it, “In preparing for battle I have always found that plans are useless, but planning is indispensable.”
 Simply put, planning is not infallible, but it is indispensable to the leader who possesses a cool head and a poised heart in the heat of the battle.

-May I be quick to say that you are not out of God’s will or practicing pastoral malpractice if you don’t have a formal Vision Sunday, but casting vision is a nonnegotiable for the spiritual leader…period.
+May I be quick to say that you are not out of God’s will or guilty of pastoral malpractice if you don’t have a formal Vision Sunday, but casting vision is a nonnegotiable for the spiritual leader…period.
 Ben Horowitz, the brilliant tech entrepreneur, states that the main job of the CEO or senior leader is to be “the keeper of the vision and story.”
 It may not be a packaged exactly like our context at North Life, but you cannot own your areas of influence without regularly casting and reaffirming vision.
 What will you and your church/other organization do in this new year-survive or thrive?
 Much of that answer, in real time and space, will depend upon your commitment to “take to church” those who follow you with inspiring, engaging, and FRESH vision!
 It’s not too late.
 Cast some fresh vision for this brand-new and exciting year.